ZaheenA-Rahman/b1-coding-practical-mt24/README.md

 # b1-coding-practical-mt24
 Coding practical task for the B1 Scientific Coding course at Oxford (MT24).
-Code has been modified and now merged.
+Modified code is found in this branch.